iamjuu/iamjuu/README.md

 -⚡ I firmly believe that learning is not just a skill but an invaluable asset for shaping a successful future.

 -📫 Let's connect!
 Reach out to me at 📧 muhammedajmalcc6424094@gmail.com 💼

-"Every experience in life is a lesson; embrace it and grow." - juu-cartq
+"Every experience in life is a lesson embrace it and grow." - juu-cart
 <!--
 **iamjuu/iamjuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.